Incendo/cloud-docs/docs/core/index.md

 The flag values are contained in `FlagContext` which can be retrieved using `CommandContext.flags()`.

 <!-- prettier-ignore -->
-!!! example
-    Example of a command with a presence flag.
+!!! example "Example of a command with a presence flag"
     ```java
     manager.commandBuilder("command")
         .flag(manager.flagBuilder("flag").withAliases("f"))